 To create a JSON API you will need to use two main components:

 The good thing about inheriting from the Umbraco API controller is that you will not have to worry about configuring any routing up.
 Umbraco will handle this for you.
-The easiest way to return JSON is to use the MVC action result, (https://docs.microsoft.com/en-us/dotnet/api/system.web.mvc.jsonresult?view=aspnet-mvc-5.2)[JsonResult].
-If you use Umbraco with Models builder if you want to be really lazy you can perform the data look-up queries and then pass those models back.
-Assuming you had this class:
+The easiest way to return JSON from within a controller is to use the MVC action result, JsonResult.
+Let us start with a simple example, assuming you had this view model:

 What's My Umbraco API Url?

-Where 'MyApi' is the name of the controller and 'GetJson' is the name of the method.
-One thing to keep in mind is that you will need to start the name of the action with 'Get' otherwise you may not be able to access it.
-If you want to learn more about web API within Umbraco, you can learn more (https://our.umbraco.org/documentation/reference/routing/webapi/)[here]
+Another thing to keep in mind is that by default the request type will need to be 'GET' request, otherwise, a 404 will be thrown when you try to access it.
+If you want to learn more about web API within Umbraco, you can learn more here.
+Happy Coding!